Viktor Frankl and the importance of eudaimonic happiness

 The source of this importance can vary greatly from person to person, but the need to establish and foster that sense of purpose does not.
 Especially when many of us have lost so much, we must not continue to perpetuate the narrative so many of us tell ourselves: If I don’t have a job, I am useless; and if I am useless, life is meaningless.

 This false narrative is also referred to as unemployment neurosis, and it’s applicable to far more than just the loss of a job.
 It haunts many of us through many different losses.
-Viktor Frankl identifies the end result of this narrative—life is meaningless—as give-up-itis.
+Viktor Frankl identifies the end result of this narrative - that life is meaningless - as give-up-itis.
 We’re now going to dive a little deeper into the conclusion Frankl draws in his book, and explore a study that stemmed from his discoveries.
 Today, this study helps us to understand just how essential finding your eudaimonic happiness is.

 Viktor Frankl and Man’s Search for Meaning